Input Validation

 (Gennaro–Goldfeder, 2020), a threshold-ECDSA protocol widely deployed in MPC wallet

 implementations.
-It wraps each protocol message in a TrafficIn envelope that
+Each message is wrapped in a TrafficIn envelope that carries both a

-carries the transport-level sender identity (from_party_uid) alongside an inner
+transport-level sender identity (from_party_uid) and an inner MsgMeta with a

-fromfield and therefore send messages on behalf of other parties.
+binary payload and send messages on behalf of any other party.

 1// FILE: src/gg20/protocol.rs — axelarnetwork/tofnd (pre-fix, lines 106–117)